ga4gh/refget/docs/decision_record.md

 [TOC]

-## 202X-XX-XX - Order will be recognized by digesting arrays in the given order, and no unordered digests will be provided
+## 202X-XX-XX - Order will be recognized by digesting arrays in the given order, and unordered digests will not be part of the digest computation

 ### Decision

 The final sequence collection digests will reflect the order by digesting the arrays in the order provided.
 We will employ no additional 'order' array, and no additional unordered digests in the string-to-digest.

-To determine whether two sequence collections differ only in order will require either 1) using the compatibility testing API; or 2) implementing an additional functionality for unordered digests on top of the basic sequence collections specification.
+To determine whether two sequence collections differ only in order will require either 1) using the compatibility testing API; or 2) implementing additional functionality for unordered digests that is external to the attributes used to compute the digests (inherent attributes).

 ### Rationale